HomeTravel GuideRegions of Uzbekistan

 11. Syrdarya Region

-• Overview: A small but important agricultural region, Syrdarya is known for cotton production and water reservoirs.
+A small but important agricultural region, Syrdarya is known for cotton production, reservoirs, and water management initiatives in the country.

 13. Khorezm Region